ODINN-SciML/ODINN-JOSS-paper/paper.md

 # Summary

-`ODINN.jl` is a glacier model leveraging scientific machine learning (SciML) methods to perform forward and reverse simulations of large-scale glacier evolution.
+`ODINN.jl` is a glacier model leveraging scientific machine learning (SciML) methods to perform forward and inverse simulations of large-scale glacier evolution.
 It can simulate both surface mass balance and ice flow dynamics through a modular architecture which enables the user to easily modify model components.
 For this, `ODINN.jl` is in fact an ecosystem composed of multiple packages, each one handling a specific task:

 - `Sleipnir.jl`: Handles all the basic types, functions and datasets, common through the whole ecosystem, as well as data management tasks.
 - `Muninn.jl`: Handles surface mass balance processes, via different types of models.